ossrs/ai-talk/README.md

     }
 ```

+Next, setup HTTPS by aaPanel or BaoTa.

-Finally, setup HTTPS and access the website by https://your-domain-name.
+Finally, access the website by https://your-domain-name.

 ## Environment Variables